Relaxation approach for learning neural network regularizers for a class of identification problems: Notation, assumptions and preliminaries

-Assumption~$(\mathbf{A1})$ combined with~$(\mathbf{A2})$ imply the existence of a control-to-state ammping for the inner-problem (see section~\ref{sec-cts}).
+Assumption~$(\mathbf{A1})$ combined with~$(\mathbf{A2})$ imply the existence of a parameter-to-state mapping for the inner-problem (see section~\ref{sec-cts}).
 Assumption~$(\mathbf{A3})$ is natural, as we aim at designing regularizers for (inner-)problems that are solvable.
 From~$(\mathbf{A3})$ we deduce easily existence of minimizers when the regularizer is non-trivial (Proposition~\ref{prop-exist-min-inner}).
-While addressing the inner-problems only requires first-order differentiability (see section~\ref{sec-inner}), the derivation of optimality conditions for the outer-problem (see section~\ref{sec-relax0}) necessitates second-order derivatives, in particular for the objective function of the inner-problem, including the cost function $c$ (Assumption~$(\mathbf{A4})$) and the neural network (Assumption~$(\mathbf{A5})$).
+While addressing the inner-problems only requires first-order differentiability (section~\ref{sec-inner}), the derivation of optimality conditions for the outer-problem (section~\ref{sec-relax0}) necessitates second-order derivatives, in particular for the objective function of the inner-problem, including the cost function $c$ (Assumption~$(\mathbf{A4})$) and the neural network (Assumption~$(\mathbf{A5})$).
 Throughout the paper these assumptions will be implicitly assumed.